 The curricula of Level 3 courses provide intensive training in the basic foundations and intermediate level language skills to enable students to become proficient in both oral and written expression and listening and reading comprehension.
-Students are introduced to themes required by the IB Program.
-The Montgomery County Public Schools program of study world language objectives are combined with the themes required by the IB Program.
+The MCPS program of study world language objectives are combined with the themes required by the IB Program.